bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 underscore.

 At least two valid box IDs must be provided to allow a line between two boxes to appear.
-But if additional ID-and-anchor-combination is found after the second box then another independent flow is to be assume to happen between the first box and this box.
-This assumption would apply for all boxes after the second one.
-In the following example there will be a flow between box 1 and box 2, and another between box 1 and box 3.
+Additional ID-and-anchor-combination found after the second box are ignored.
+In the following example only the flow between the first box and the second is drawn.

     box.1 "Hello" (0,0)
     box.2 "World" (4,4)